 CDC reports that 1 in 3 American adults don’t get enough sleep at night.
 Sleep has been a part of our lives since birth, but do we really know what benefits sleep has for us?
-Before every exam, game, or an important event in life, we are told to sleep well to restore and strengthen our bodies for tomorrow.
+During exam preparation, practicing for a game, or getting ready for another important event in life, we are told to sleep well to restore and strengthen our bodies for tomorrow.
 While that is true, not many people realize how valuable sleep is.

 Nobody likes “wasting” 8-9 hours of their day on something that provides nothing tangible, but that’s where the majority is wrong.
 The most successful people, for example, Bill Gates has said that people need 7-8 hours of sleep each night, even if they believe or think otherwise.